netsym/primogeni/README.md

       * Comments: Working image.

 3. For: Protogeni
+    1. Emulab.net
+       * Image 1
+    2. Uky protogeni
+       * Image 1

+###### Creating a Hybrid Experiment on Slingshot
  While your slice takes time to allocate resources lets create an experiment in Slingshot.
-To create an experiment, click on File > New > Experiment on the top menu bar of Slingshot.
+To create an experiment, click on *File > New > Experiment* on the top menu bar of Slingshot.
 This will bring up a new window.
 Name the experiment With an experiment name and Browse for the model file.
-Navigate to the primex directory.
-Go to netscript/test/java_models and select MySecondJavaModel? .java the click ok.
+Navigate to the primogeni directory(The one you cloned from git).
+Go to *netscript/test/java_models* and select *MyThirdJavaModel.java* the click *ok*.
 Click finish to create the experiment.
-This will build a visual representation of the model and open up the model view for the project.
-On the right, find View Depth: and put that up to 3 by click the up arrow.
-Now you can see the full model.
+Now double-click on the experiment to see the visualization of the model on Slingshot.
+You can increase/decrese view depth on right to adjust On the right of the Slingshot to view the dails of the nested subnets.

+###### Compiling The Model
-   * To compile the model, click on Experiment > Compile Experiment on the top menu bar.
-Now that the model is compiled, it cannot be changed.
+To compile the model, click on *Experiment > Compile Experiment* on the top menu bar.
+Your experiment is compiled.

-   *To run the experiment, click on Experiment > Launch Experiment on the top menu bar.
-This will bring up a window.
-Select Local Simulator then click next.
-For Runtime:, put 20 seconds.
-Leave the #Processors: at 1, and for Pace Simulation Speed:, put 1 which will indicate (Real Time).
-When you click finish, slingshot will begin to run your experiment.
-You can see this under View Depth. the Time is moving.
-When it gets to 10 seconds, you will see the nodes start blinking and changing colors.
-When the experiment terminates, a window will indicate this.
-Click ok.
-If running the experiment did not work, verify that you have configured slingshot to point to the appropriate primex directory you downloaded or checked out with svn (refer to step 13).
-16. If you had any other problems, you can try following these steps again or you can contact us at <support-email-here>
+###### Adding a Slingshot Environment for Deploying Model
+I am assuming  enough time has passed and our slivers that we were creating are allocated and ready to do use.
+Hosts generally turn green in Flack once they are up and ready to use.
+   * Save the manifest rspec from geni portal with a .rspec or .xml extension.
+   * Click on create a new environment button on the toolbar.
+   * Select Progeni/Instageni/Exogeni and Click next.
+Select which version is your rspec and then browse the Rspec file and click add.
+It will be listed for persing.
+   * Now Select one of the slivers as master and rest of the slivers as slave for the experiment.
+Please refer to this to learn more about Primogeni Architecture.
+   * Click next.
+   * It will show you a summary about the master and slave nodes in the rspec
+   * Environemt is added successfully.
+   * Note: For creating Portal experiments (Special types of supported nodes in Primogeni that lets Primogeni slivers to connect to external network/internet), the resource allocation and environment creation need to be configured like this.

+###### Running The Model
+One you have the model compiled and the environment created to support emulation you can now deploy your model and view/collect realtime experiment results.
+Click the Play button in the toolbar to run the model.
+It will ask you to select the environment.
+Select the environment where you want to deploy your experiment.
+(You can use the environment you created in previous step).
+Enter the time for how long you want to run the experiment.
+Hit finish.
+It will take few seconds based on the communication delay of the remote Geni machines for the experiment to start.
+In addition if there is any emulated hosts those will be created right before advancing the simulation time.
+Check the Slingshot Log if there is any isssues that might prevent your experimnent from deploying.

+###### Primogeni COnstellation Mailing list
+You can report the problems you  experience during the whole process at our mailing list.
+Our mailing list is:

 A hybrid network experiment testbed on GENI with physical, simulated, and emulated network components.